“Ye come seekin’ adventure and salty ol’ pirates, eh?”

 Nestled within the corridors of New Orleans Square and built into the Pirates of the Caribbean attraction, the Blue Bayou restaurant has been serving cajun creations to customers for the last forty-seven years.
 The restaurant opened on March 18, 1967 to meet the growing demand for a high quality restaurant in the park.
 The earliest menus featured the story of the Blue Bayou Terrace and such specialties as the Salade Rothschild and the classic Monte Cristo Sandwich.
 Over the years the menu has changed but one of the biggest draws for the restaurant is still the Monte Cristo.

 Reservations are highly recommended for dinner year round, and for lunch during peak seasons.
 The restaurant also designs unique holiday menus for Thanksgiving and Christmas.
+This is a great place to eat dinner on Thanksgiving!
 You enter the Blue Bayou next to the exit of the Pirate’s of the Caribbean attraction and the original Club 33 Entrance.
 After you have checked in, you wait inside a small indoor waiting area.
 The waiting area only seats about 20 people so people normally end up waiting on the floor or the stairs due to lack of space.
 A waiter will arrive from inside the restaurant, call you by name, and lead you inside.

 Dine On the Edge of the Bayou